A procurement manager types a question into ChatGPT: “What industrial torque tool handles high-cycle applications at volume without retorquing?”

 What is the most common mistake physical products companies make with AI search?

 Writing content for the product instead of the buyer’s question.
-A page built around “Model X-47 Industrial Coupling — 304 Stainless, 12mm bore, rated to 600 RPM” gives AI nothing to work with when a buyer asks “What coupling handles high-speed rotation in a corrosive environment?”
+A page built around “Model X-47 Industrial Coupling, 304 Stainless, 12mm bore, rated to 600 RPM” gives AI nothing to work with when a buyer asks “What coupling handles high-speed rotation in a corrosive environment?”
 The specs are all there.
 The answer to the buyer’s actual question is not.
 AI skips the page.
-The fix is not to remove the specs — it is to lead with the answer first and let the specs support it.
+The fix is not to remove the specs.
+It is to lead with the answer first and let the specs support it.